Lindbladian dynamics of the Sachdev-Ye-Kitaev model: Random quadratic jump operators

 The story is quite different when we vary $R$ while keeping $J$ and $K$ fixed.
 Figure \ref{spectrum-vary-R} shows that the shape of the spectrum changes significantly as we increase $R$.
 The bulk of the spectrum gets progressively squeezed towards the negative real axis, while clusters of (close to) real eigenvalues are left in its wake.
-Similar cluster formation and hierarchy of relaxation times were observed in Ref.\ \cite{2019PhRvL.123w4103C, 2020PhRvL.124j0604W, 2021arXiv211013158L}.
-Recall that for large $K$ or large $R$, the steady state spectral functions are both close to Lorentzian, but evidently, the spectra are very different in the two cases.
+Similar cluster formation and hierarchy of relaxation times were observed in random Lindbladians \cite{2019PhRvL.123w4103C, 2020PhRvL.124j0604W, 2021arXiv211013158L}.

+In unitary physics, random matrix theory captures the universal features of chaotic dynamics.
+To understand whether this is also the case in nonunitary physics, it is important to identify physical systems that exhibit nonunitary random matrix behavior.
+As we have seen, the model \eqref{random-quad-model} indeed serves this purpose.